 Strawberries are one of our little homestead’s most anticipated foods by every member of our family.
 So, we spend some time prepping and loving on the gardens so they produce to their fullest.
 Here’s how we work at growing great strawberries.

 Strawberries are as close to instant gratification as you can get with a perennial fruit.
-I recommend planting bare root plants, as you have more control on suitable varieties.
-They’re also less expensive than potted plants, and the plants seem to do better in the long run.
+I recommend planting bare root plants, as you have more choice on suitable varieties.
+They’re also less expensive than potted plants, and the bare root plants seem to do better in the long run.
 The catch is you want to plant them in late May, before the heat of summer comes on too strong.
 You’ll soak the roots for an hour or two before planting.
 During the first growing season, plan to pinch off the first few buds that form, but let the next rounds of flowers mature to pick fruit later in the season.

-Choose a sunny spot (8+ hours) with good drainage, as strawberries do not like wet feet.
-They enjoy slightly acidic soil.
 Plant 12–24” apart.
 And as their name ‘STRAWberry’ suggests, they like to be mulched with STRAW.
 There are different varieties that will do well in Zones 3–8, making it a widely adaptable perennial fruit.

 Note that once established, strawberry plants spread by runners and will need to be managed to keep from getting overgrown.
 Cutting and replanting or gifting the ‘daughter’ plants is a great way to spread the strawberry love!